Juliaj/udacity-data-scientist/airbnb/README.md

 airbnb
 ==============================

-AirBnB Seattle and Boston data are prepared and analyzed following CRISP-DM methodology.
+Comparing to hotels, Airbnb provides travelers more cost effective options with greater flexibility.
+To property owners, Airbnb opens up a new world to reach to many customers with an easy access to its platform.
+In this repo, we examine Seattle and Boston Airbnb data following CRISP-DM methodology and draw insights.

 Installation
 ------------